Navigation

 INTERVIEWS AND INTERROGATIONS OF STUDENTS ON SCHOOL PREMISES

-When an interview or interrogation is warranted by the circumstances, the District will utilize the procedures and protocols associated with this policy.
-The interviews of students as witnesses, victims, and suspects will be treated differently.
+However, there are limited circumstances when an interview of students at school is warranted, for example school-initiated investigations, child abuse investigations, and /or serious crime investigations.
+When an onsite interview or interrogation is warranted by the circumstances, the district will utilize the procedures and protocols associated with this policy, which were developed in cooperation with these agencies and ensure that students and parent(s)/guardian(s) are afforded all rights under law.
+The interviews of students as witnesses, victims, and suspects are treated differently.

 Cross References: